-Too Far Wide: Top 10 NFL Wide Receiver Busts of the Last Decade
+Too Far Wide: Top 10 Wide Receiver Busts of the Last Decade

 Don't fear Raider Nation; I'm not including Darrius Heyward-Bey in my list.
 Regardless of how pitiful his first season was, you can't go bust on a guy after only one season.
 However, I do feel as though he epitomizes much of what can go wrong with picking the position.